 fbpx

-In today’s episode, Jenny Finnell shares her favorite types of anesthetics and the cases that go along with them as a practicing CRNA of eight years.
+Today, Jenny shares her favorite types of anesthesia drugs and the cases that go along with them as a practicing CRNA of eight years.
 She also discusses the easiest and most complex anesthetic cases she’s encountered along her journey.
 Jenny shares her love-hate relationship with OB, her love for open-heart, and her disdain for neuro regarding surgery.
 There is just so much to learn, and Jenny has a load of experience and wisdom to impart that can help you in your own CRNA journey.

 Watch the episode here